-column “m”: This column shall indicate, in the case of issuer side abuse, whether the card used for carrying out the transaction is registered in a mobile wallet.
+Column 13: This column shall indicate, in the case of issuer side abuse, whether the card used for carrying out the transaction is registered in a mobile wallet.
 Those cards must be indicated as registered in a mobile wallet that have been registered in a mobile phone payment application provided by the card issuer payment provider or by the service provider being in contractual relationship with it, which may be used for payments at physical points of acceptance (by NFC or QR code) and which may be issued in physical form as well.

-column “n”: shall indicate whether the respective turnover qualifies as remote payment transaction based on point 27a of Section 2 of Act LXXXV of 2009 on the Pursuit of the Business of Payment Services (hereinafter: Payment Services Act).
+Column 14: shall indicate whether the respective turnover qualifies as remote payment transaction based on Article 2(27a) of Act LXXXV of 2009 on the Pursuit of the Business of Payment Services (hereinafter referred to as “Payment Services Act”).

-column “o”: shall indicate whether strong customer authentication (SCA), specified in point 4a of Section 2 of the Payment Services Act has been carried out upon transaction initiation.
+Column 15: shall indicate whether strong customer authentication (SCA), specified in Article 2(4a) of the Payment Services Act has been carried out upon transaction initiation.

-column “p”: if no strong customer authentication has been carried out in the respective turnover, the reason for omitting that shall be indicated here based on Commission Delegated Regulation 2018/389/EU of 27 November 2017 supplementing Directive 2015/2366/EU of the European Parliament and of the Council with regard to regulatory technical standards for strong customer authentication and common and secure open standards of communication.
+Column 16: if no strong customer authentication has been carried out in the respective turnover, the reason for omitting that shall be indicated here based on Commission Delegated Regulation (EU) 2018/389 of 27 November 2017 supplementing Directive (EU) 2015/2366 of the European Parliament and of the Council with regard to regulatory technical standards for strong customer authentication and common and secure open standards of communication.

-column “q”: shall indicate the data related to the origin of the abuse.
+Column 17: shall indicate the data related to the origin of the abuse.

 Payment order initiated by the fraudster: an unauthorised payment transaction where the fraudster initiates a fake payment order having fraudulently obtained the payer’s sensitive payment data or fraudulently obtained access to the cash substitute instrument used by the customer.
 Also included here are cases when the fraudster accesses the customer’s device or uses remote access software to submit the order from the customer’s device.